ssbc/go-ssb/README.md

 The tool in `cmd/go-sbot` is similar to [ssb-server](https://github.com/ssbc/ssb-server) (previously called scuttlebot or sbot for short).

 See the [quick start](./docs/quick-start.md) document for a walkthrough and getting started tour.
+You may also be interested in the ways you can configure a running `go-sbot`, see the [configuration guide](./docs/config.md).

 ## Bootstrapping from an existing key-pair